porter-rachel/old_website/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Assistant Professor of Political Science at the [University of Notre Dame](https://politicalscience.nd.edu/) and faculty affiliate with the [Lucy Family Institute for Data and Society](https://lucyinstitute.nd.edu/).
-My research primarily focuses on American politics, with a particular interest in how electoral institutions influence policymaking.
+My research primarily focuses on American politics, with a particular interest in how electoral institutions influence strategic campaign position taking and congressional policymaking.

 My research employing a new collection of text data on candidates' issue positions in congressional primary elections is forthcoming in *The Journal of Politics*.
 I am currently producing a co-authored book manuscript that investigates the growing success of political amateurs at winning seats in Congress.